|Illustrated "index page" image information (starting from the top left and working clockwise):-|

 Track Sharing between different

-In Holland they wanted to improve transport between the town of Amstelveen and its neighbouring city of Amsterdam.
+The first solution is about how the Dutch were able to improve transport between the town of Amstelveen and its neighbouring city of Amsterdam.

 In Amsterdam route 5 is a normal street-based tram.

 |In Amstelveen routes 51 and 5 share a reserved-track right of way which is mostly located in the median of a dual-carriageway.||In Amsterdam route 51 shares trackage with the métro.
 (Both at surface level and underground).|

 Although the shared 5 + 51 route is within the 'street environment' different wheel profiles (and the lack of 'high level' platforms at stops) makes the dedicated fleet of twin system LRV's incapable of travelling over the street trackage shared with road vehicles.
 They may be light rail vehicles but they are not trams!